umn-adc/api-playground/README.md

 # hello-world
-This repository is for practicing gittin \n
+This repository is for practicing gittin
 I am a goated programmer that is programmin